top of page

 Philokalia Ministries Lenten Retreat 2026

-When God Gently Reorders the Heart Four Lenten Reflections on Surrender, Truth, and the Life That Endures in Christ “Unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.”
+The Dismantling of the Religious Self Four Lenten Reflections on Delusion, Abandonment, and the Life That Remains in God REGISTER NOW “Unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.”
 John 12:24 The fathers do not speak often about religious achievement.
 They speak, instead, about truth.
 About humility.
 About the slow purification of the heart.
 Not because religion is empty, but because the human heart is complex.
-We can pray, fast,

 Father Charbel Abernethy